We've compared the 10+ ECN forex brokers for UK traders. You can check compare them based on leverage, spread, funding, regulation and pros & cons.

-IC Markets has cTrader & MT4, MT5 platforms available for the traders in UK.
+IC Markets has cTrader & MT4, and MT5 platforms available for traders in the UK.

-UK traders who want to deposit money into their trading account can do so through bank transfer, debit cards, credit cards, and payment wallets such as Neteller and Skrill.
+UK traders who want to deposit money into their trading account can do so through bank transfers, debit cards, credit cards, and payment wallets such as Neteller and Skrill.

 Customer Support: IC Markets provides 24/7 customer support.
 You can reach their customer support team through live chat, phone calls, and email.